tyc/successfulunittest/manuscript/Let_Get_Testing.md

 So pattern for writing a unit test is pretty straight forward.
 The concept is to iterate a set of inputs and check that the response from it is the same as the expected.
 The test code above has this pattern.

 So breaking the test script to its parts, at the start of the test script, a struct is created to contain the inputs and the expected output.
-Give the members meaningful names rather than input1, input2 and input3.
+Give the members meaningful names rather than `input1`, `input2` and `input3`.
 The meaningful names will allow the test code to be read easily.
-In the example, there are two inputs and one output.
+In this example, there are three inputs and one output.
 Ensure that the member the same type of the tested parameters.
 The struct is local to this particular test case.
 For each test case, create a struct suitable for your test.

 	typedef struct
 	{